Azure/Azure-Sentinel/Solutions/Azure Firewall/Playbooks/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections
 Once deployment is complete, you will need to authorize each connection.
- 1. Click the Microsoft Sentinel connection resource
+ 1. Click the Azure Sentinel connection resource
  2. Click edit API connection
  3. Click Authorize
  4. Sign in
  5. Click Save
  6. Repeat steps for other connection such as Teams connection and Virus Total (For authorizing the Virus Total API connection, the API Key needs to be provided)

 #### b.
-Configurations in Microsoft Sentinel
+Configurations in Azure Sentinel
-1. Find Microsoft Sentinel Analytics rules that create alerts and incidents which includes IP entities.
+1. Find Azure Sentinel Analytics rules that create alerts and incidents which includes IP entities.
 2. Configure automation rule(s) to trigger the playbooks